This is a rush transcript from "Your World," November 23, 2011. This copy may not be in its final form and may be updated.

 CAVUTO: The argument for that I was raising with Governor Rick Perry, sir, is this.

-Whatever his differences with the other candidates, including you, I guess, by extension, the far worse alternative would be Barack Obama, so, that was where he was coming from.
+Whatever his differences with the other candidates, including you, I guess, by extension, the far worse alternative would be President Obama, so, that is where he was coming from.
 What did you think?

 PAUL: Well, you know, I think the rhetoric is different between the two, but if you look throughout history, Barack Obama has not been loyal to his base.